-Staff Salaries - although a vacancy factor was built into the budget when it was set, the number of vacancies have exceeded the vacancy factor resulting in an underspend for the year.
+Staff Salaries - although a vacancy factor was built into the budget when it was set, the number of vacancies has exceeded the vacancy factor resulting in an underspend for the year.
 A number of posts are currently vacant and are being actively recruited into.
+Some of the current vacancies are filled by agency staff and the overall underspend on staff pay of £0.35k is therefore offset by the overspend on Agency costs of £0.3k